AlexeiKorolev/NASA-RL-Wavefront-Control/RL/questions.md

 # Homework: rerun NN with tweaks above, and see if we can get 10\*\*-10 contrast.

 # DIVERSITY IMAGE CAN JUST BE WITH A NEW WAVELENGTH OF LIGHT????

+# Changes I made:

+- fixed everything to be in terms of spacial_resolution.
+- reduced the resolution of DM surface
+- fixed contrast
+-